jobrouter/typo3-process/Documentation/form-finisher.rst

 fast as possible for a good user experience.

 .. note::

-   The finisher can only be used in the yaml form definition, not in the :guilabel:`Form` backend module.
+   The finisher can only be used in the YAML form definition, not in the :guilabel:`Form` backend module.